resilient materials for INfrastructure

 Interested in the solid mechanics, computational mechanics, fatigue analysis, UHPC, and composite structures.

-Kefiyalew Zerfu (Dr.Eng) is a visiting assistant professor at Yokohama National University (YNU), Japan.
-Kefiyalew earned his bachelor’s and master’s degrees from Addis Ababa University, Ethiopia, and Institut Teknologi Sepuluh Nopember, Indonesia.
+Kefiyalew Zerfu (Dr.Eng) is a postdoctoral researcher at Yokohama National University.
+He graduated with a Doctor of Engineering degree from Yokohama National University in 2025.
 He was involved in several interdisciplinary structural design projects for reinforced concrete and steel structures.
-He has over 7 years of research experience in structural mechanics, concrete engineering, geopolymer concrete, and fiber-reinforced concrete structures.
-His current research focuses on the shear transfer mechanism and fatigue life performance prediction of ultra-high-performance concrete (UHPC).
+He has over 7 years of research experience in structural mechanics, concrete engineering, steel structures, and fiber-reinforced concrete structures.
+His current research focuses on developing a constitutive model for the shear transfer mechanism and fatigue life performance prediction in ultra-high-performance concrete (UHPC).

 Publications